 Katsugoro's request for a license to open the ramune factory was registered on May 4, 1872 by the Japanese government.
 The date was later instituted as "Ramune Day" by the Japan Soft Drink Association.

 How is Ramune Made?

-The ramune bottle is covered with gude balls.
+The ramune bottle is covered with marbles.
 This manufacturing process is a bit difficult to explain, but we will strive to clarify it in the simplest way possible.